California Uber and Lyft Negligence Lawyer

 This is a tough topic.
 If not looked over carefully, the wrong person will end up being the victor, and the actual victim will end up being on the wrong side.
-Normally, when filing a ride share accident claim, multiple variables are involved, including insurance companies that may confuse and complicate the situation for their own benefit.
+Normally, when filing a rideshare accident claim, multiple variables are involved, including insurance companies that may confuse and complicate the situation for their own benefit.
 You think they would have your best interest in mind, but when it comes down to it, they need to protect their own pockets.

-The California insurance companies involved are the Uber or Lyft companies, the ride share driver’s own insurance company and yours.
+The California insurance companies involved are the Uber or Lyft companies, the rideshare driver’s own insurance company, and yours.
 This trifecta of insurance companies involved can tangle an already confusing mess into one that will leave you not understanding a thing in the end.

 Is it possible to sue Uber or Lyft after an accident?

-Living in Los Angeles, CA and getting a positive recovery from Uber or Lyft’s insurance company may be the right option for you.
+Living in Los Angeles, CA, and getting a positive recovery from Uber or Lyft’s insurance company may be the right option for you.
 Consider going directly to the rideshare company, rather than dealing with it outside – with the actual rideshare driver.
 Since Uber and Lyft drivers are technically independent contractors and not employees, it could potentially be difficult to hold the company responsible for their actions.
 This is precisely why you would need an experienced rideshare accident attorney to help you through this.

-When your driver was at fault: For whatever reason, if your California Uber or Lyft driver has any type of commercial insurance or even their own personal auto insurance that covers these type of ride-sharing accidents, your California Uber or Lyft driver’s coverage will go towards your injuries, in the event there are any.
-The problem is, most don’t have these type of provisions (coverage).
-To take this a step further, your California Uber or Lyft driver’s own car insurance most likely has a “business use exception,” which states that damages for any injuries involved from an accident which occur while your California Uber or Lyft driver is working is working will not be covered.
+When your driver was at fault: For whatever reason, if your California Uber or Lyft driver has any type of commercial insurance or even their own personal auto insurance that covers these type of ride-sharing accidents, your California Uber or Lyft driver’s coverage will go towards your injuries, in the event that there are any.
+The problem is, most don’t have these types of provisions (coverage).
+To take this a step further, your California Uber or Lyft driver’s own car insurance most likely has a “business use exception,” which states that damages for any injuries involved from an accident which occur while your California Uber or Lyft driver is working will not be covered.
 Your driver also most likely won’t have enough funds stored away to make up for your losses, if you decide to go to court.
 Just going down that path will waste both your time and theirs.